taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 };
 ~~~~~~~~

-- now you can use the selector instead of retrieving all stories from the store directly
+Last but not least, you can use the selector to compute the not archived stories instead of retrieving the whole list of stories from the store directly.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~